lnxjedi/gopherbot/DevNotes.md

   * A global hash indexed by pluginID and runID will be set before the first job/plugin in a pipeline is run
   * The global hash will be used to get the Robot object for the pipeline in http method calls
   * The Robot needs a mutex to protect it, since admin commands can read from the Robot while a pipeline is running
-* The Robot will also get a historyIndex:
+* The Robot will also get a historyIndex array for each job with histories:
   * The historyIndex is only needed when the number of histories kept is > 0
-  * It's a monotically increasing int of every run of the pipeline
+  * It has a monotically increasing int of every run of the pipeline
-* If the job/plugin configures a Next*, it will be set in the Robot
+  * It has a datestamp
-* SetNextJob|Plugin(...) can change the Next*
+  * It has a record of the args to the pipeline
 * AddTask(...) will replace CallPlugin

 ## Histories